emmawalshdev/living-landscapes/README.md

 ### User Story Testing

 * As a prospective client, I would like to find an 'about us' section on the website, so that I can learn about the company and it's staff so that I can understand what services are provided and if the staff are adequately qualified.
-    * A dedicated 'About us' page has been created, which includes content on the company's mission,the services they provide and a detailed description on each team member and their skills.
+    * A dedicated 'About' page has been created, which includes content on the company's mission,the services they provide and a detailed description on each team member and their skills.
+    * The company's services are also viewable on the 'About' page.
+Within the footer, quick contact-us links have been provided to encourage the user to get in touch with any queries.

 * As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.
     * An online enquiry form has been created within the 'Contact Us' section.
+This has been created to be very easy-to-use, with integrated invalid messages prompted to appear if the user  has missed a required field.
-Quick links to this page have been provided in the footer and in the header (hero image banner) of each page.
+     Quick links to the 'Contact Us' page have also been  included in the footer and in the header (hero image banner CTA) of each page.
+By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.

 * As a prospective client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
     * A preferred method of contact can be specified on the online enquiry form.
 The company's contact telephone number is also visable on the footer of each page.